 No student may change courses without the counselor's approval.
-Students may make schedule changes at the designated times which include registration day and one other designated day over the summer prior to registration.
+Students may make schedule changes at the designated times which include one week before the first day of school.
 Changes can be made on these two dates as well as the first three days of classes.
 After the three day window, changes will be made only at the request of the student's counselor or at the request of a teacher because of the improper placement of a student.
 When schedule changes are made, it is the student's responsibility to turn in any books to the bookstore immediately following the change.